Introduction to quantum groups: 9d. Poisson laws

-\begin{proof} This is something standard, which follows by using either $\log F,R$ and calculus, or classical and free cumulants, and combinatorics.
+\begin{proof} This is something standard, which follows by using either $\log F,R$ and calculus, or classical and free cumulants.
 The point indeed is that the limiting measures must be those having classical and free cumulants $t,t,t,\ldots$ But this gives all the assertions, the density computations being standard.
-See \cite{mpa}, \cite{nsp}, \cite{vdn}, \cite{wig}. \end{proof}
+We refer here to \cite{mpa}, \cite{nsp}, \cite{vdn}, \cite{wig}, but we will be back to this in chapter 10 below, with full details, directly in a more general setting. \end{proof}

 We can now formulate a conceptual result about $S_N\to S_N^+$, as follows:

 \begin{theorem} The law of the main character $\chi_u$ is as follows: \begin{enumerate} \item For $S_N$ with $N\to\infty$ we obtain a Poisson law $p_1$.